dyl96/dyl96/README.md

 ### Hi there 👋
-- 🌱 I’m currently learning in Harbin Institute of Technology.
+- 🔭 I’m currently working on remote sensing processing, including object detection and change detection.

 <!--
 **dyl96/dyl96** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.